zenany/zenany.github.io/README.md

 zenany.github.io
 ================

-just store tech articles,use git as a bloh
+just store tech articles, use git as blog.

 to do...